10 Halloween Email Newsletter Examples + Tips [2023]

 If you want to make your readers take extra action after reading this email, design a CTA that converts.
 Make it pop out from the rest of the text so that readers don’t miss it.

 Plus, if your landing page is a lead magnet, for example, a sign-up form, make sure to build a consistent experience and design with the email.
-This way, readers won’t get confused and will provide you with the info you’re craving for!
+This way, readers won’t get confused and will provide you with the information you’re craving!

 If you need more tips and best practices, check out our Halloween email marketing strategy for more spooktacular results.